dolutattoo/dolutattoo.github.io/docs/dolu_hud/introduction.md

 - Client side only, won't affect server performances
 - Show minimap in vehicle only (configurable)
 - Hide statuses who are at 0 value
-- Support using items from ox_inventory
-- Ignore statuses who are not in ox_statuses table
 - Vehicle Hud

 ## Hud elements